How can I make my website products instantly buyable in ChatGPT? (2026)

 How it works

-The technical process of enabling instant purchases within an AI interface involves a multi-layered integration between the merchant's database and the AI's reasoning engine.
+The process of making a product "buyable" within an AI interface involves a multi-layered technical stack that connects the merchant's database to the LLM's reasoning engine.

-2. API Manifest Definition: The merchant hosts a well-known/ai-plugin.json or an OpenAPI specification (OAS) file.
-This document acts as a roadmap for the AI, defining exactly which endpoints are available for searching products, viewing cart contents, and initiating a checkout.
-It provides the AI with the "tools" it needs to interact with the store's database.
+2. API Manifest Definition: The merchant hosts an ai-plugin.json or a similar OpenAPI specification file on their server.
+This manifest acts as a map for the AI, defining exactly which endpoints are available for product searches, cart additions, and checkout initialization.

 What to look for

-Evaluating a solution for AI-driven commerce requires a focus on technical interoperability and data integrity.
+Selecting a technical approach for AI-driven commerce requires a focus on interoperability and data integrity.

 FAQ